-The Board lacks jurisdiction over the Respondents because the Complaint was never served on the parties and the time to serve them has passed.
-Notwithstanding the lack of jurisdiction over Respondents, the Board must dismiss this complaint on substantive reasons as well.
 The Complainant identifies three provisions of NRS Chapter 2881 as the basis of his Complaint, but it is drafted in a manner that makes it difficult to decipher what alleged actions by Respondents violate the specifically named provisions of the Chapter.
-Nonetheless.
-Complainant failed to exhaust his contractual remedies, this action is duplicative of a grievance he previously filed and abandoned, and Complainant has also failed to state a viable claim for relief.
-Therefore, Respondents hereby request that this Complaint be dismissed pursuant to NAC 288.375(2).
+Nonetheless, Complainant failed to exhaust his contractual remedies, this action is duplicative of a grievance(s) he previously filed and abandoned, and Complainant has also failed to state a viable claim for relief.
+Therefore, Respondents hereby request that this Complaint be dismissed pursuant to NAC 288.375(1), (2) and (5).

-11. STATEMENT OF RELEVANT FACTS
+II.
+STATEMENT OF RELEVANT FACTS

-- At all relevant times.
-Complainant John Leonard, is a sworn law enforcement officer employed by Washoe County in the Washoe County Sheriff's Office.
-He is a local government employee as defined in NRS 288.050. - Respondent Washoe County is a political subdivision of the State of Nevada and a local government employer under NRS 288.060.
-The primary executive Officer of Washoe County is the County Manager.
-Eric Brown.
-The County's mailing address is 1001 E. Ninth Street.
-Reno.
-NV 89512. - Respondent Washoe County Sheriff's Office is a division of the County and is a local law enforcement agency.
-The Sheriff's Office is lead by the elected Sheriff of Washoe County.
-Sheriff Darrin Balaam.
-WCSO's mailing address is 911 Parr Boulevard.
-Reno NV, 89512. - 4.
-Complainant is a member of the Executive Board of the Washoe County Sheriff's Supervisory Deputies Association [Association], and acts as a representative during investigations. - Washoe County and the Association entered into a collective bargaining agreement effective from July 1, 2022, to June 30, 2024.
+- a.
+At all relevant times, Complainant Lieutenant John Leonard, is a sworn law enforcement officer employed by Washoe County in the Washoe County Sheriff's Office.
+He is a local government employee as defined in NRS 288.050. - b.
+Respondent Washoe County is a political subdivision of the State of Nevada and a local government employer under NRS 288.060. - c.
+Respondent Washoe County Sheriff's Office is a division of the County and is a local law enforcement agency. - d.
+Washoe County and the Association entered into a collective bargaining agreement effective from July 1, 2022, to June 30, 2024.
 The CBA includes grievance and remedy procedures, progressively up to arbitration.
 The CBA also provides due process rights for Association members to challenge discipline, progressively up to initiating an appeal through arbitration.
-See Exhibit 1, Article 30 - GRIEVANCE PROCEDURE FOR ISSUES OTHER THAN PUNITIVE ACTIONS.
-Article 29 PROCEDURE FOR IMPOSITION OF PUNITIVE ACTION.
+See Exhibit 1, Article 30 GRIEVANCE PROCEDURE FOR ISSUES OTHER THAN PUNITIVE ACTIONS, Article 29 -PROCEDURE FOR IMPOSITION OF PUNITIVE ACTION.

-&lt;sup>1 NRS 288.270(1)(a), NRS 288.270(1)(d), and NRS 288.270(1)(f).
+1 NRS 288.270(1)(a), NRS 288.270(1)(d), and NRS 288.270(1)(f).

-- On February 1, 2023, the WCSO commenced an internal investigation into Complainant to determine if he had violated County and Sheriff's Office policy. - On March 28, 2023.
-Complainant was notified that the internal investigation revealed the alleged policy violations had been sustained. - Complainant was issued a Notice of Proposed Discipline recommending he be demoted from Lieutenant to Sergeant and reassigned to detention for his misconduct. - Complainant appealed his demotion directly to the elected Sheriff by initiating a grievance in accordance with the provisions of the CBA. - 10.
-On May 8, 2023.
-Complainant, his attorney, and his Association Representative met with Sheriff Balaam.
-Additionally.
-Complainant submitted a thorough written statement accepting responsibility for his leadership failures and requesting leniency. - 11.
-On June 6, 2023.
-Sheriff Balaam took the evidence under consideration and issued an order of discipline for Complainant.
-The Sheriff reversed the demotion and downgraded Complainant's discipline to a 30-calendar day suspension. - 12.
-Over the next two months.
-Complainant intermittently served the suspension hours. - 13.
-On September 21, 2023.
-Complainant attended a training session with many Washoe County supervisors from various departments.
+e.
+On February 1, 2023, the WCSO commenced an internal investigation into Complainant to determine if he had violated County and Sheriff's Office policy.
+See Complaint at 3.

+- f.
+On March 28, 2023, Complainant was notified that the internal investigation revealed the alleged policy violations had been sustained.
+Id. at 4. - g.
+Complainant was issued a Notice of Proposed Discipline recommending he be demoted from Lieutenant to Sergeant and reassigned to detention for his misconduct.
+Id. - h.
+Complainant appealed his demotion directly to the elected Sheriff by initiating a grievance in accordance with the provisions of the CBA.
+Id. at 5. - i.
+On May 8, 2023, Complainant, his attorney, and his Association Representative met with Sheriff Balaam.
+Additionally, Complainant submitted a thorough written statement accepting responsibility for his leadership failures and requesting leniency.
+See Exhibit 2.2 - j.
+On June 6, 2023, Sheriff Balaam took the evidence under consideration and issued an order of discipline for Complainant.
+The Sheriff reversed the demotion and downgraded Complainant's discipline to a 160-hour suspension.
+See Complaint at 5. - k.
+Over the next two months, Complainant intermittently served the suspension hours.
+Id. - 1.
+On September 21, 2023, Complainant attended an investigation training session with numerous Washoe County supervisors from various departments.
 Complainant alleges that a County HR representative talked specifically and untruthfully about Complainant's misconduct and discipline, causing several individuals in the training to look at Complainant and check in on him.
+Id. at 8.